martincout/simple-webpack-typescript-template/README.md

 # Vanilla Typescript with Website template
 To make html, css pages with Typescript.

-Created this project because of the current problem with webpack.config.ts I was having with the vanilla project boilerplate.
+Created this project because of the current problem I was having with webpack.config.ts in the vanilla typescript project
 ```javascript
 TypeError [ERR_UNKNOWN_FILE_EXTENSION]: Unknown file extension ".ts" for ./webpack.config.ts
 ```